dhlorenz/CS236319/Material/Tutorials/sml/introduction.md

 <!--vert-->

-* Parentheses are also optional in function definitions
+* parentheses are also optional in function definitions

     ```sml
     fun sq x:int = x*x;